 The first thing to consider is your computer.
 Most newer computers should handle this.
 I get acceptable medium-setting performance on an old 32 bit Vista system with an Athlon 64 X2 Dual Core 3800+ 2.00 GHz, 3 GB RAM, ATI Radeon 5770, and two internal hard drives, one for each copy of the game.
 (A separate physical drive for each copy of the game is advisable for good performance but not absolutely required.)

 Setting Up Two Game Windows:

 Since the original writing of this guide, the Turbine devs have apparently changed the game code so you can start two copies of the game at once with the same installation.
 This is great, because previously this was not considered possible.
-If you want to play off of one drive and one installation, try simply starting two windowed copies of the game and logging into your two separate accounts.
+Try the above instructions to allow multiple game instances.
+Start two windowed copies of the game and log into your two separate accounts.

 1. Acquire two LotRO accounts.
 You can’t log in twice to the same account.

 2. Log into one of them and set your preference to “Windowed Mode.”
 (Your game settings are stored in the My Documents folder for LotRO, so note that your settings will be common to both accounts on the same computer.)

 3. Go to C:/Program Files/Turbine (Or wherever your lotro is installed.
 This is not the folder in My Documents.
 This is the folder with your actual program files.)
 Copy the “Lord Of The Rings Online” folder.